Thinking About Stronger Faith

 I was so blessed to have the parents I had.
 I will not tell you that they were perfect parents.
 I will tell you that I received both encouragement and punishment, both in a home filled with more love than I could ever measure.

 I haven't gotten everything right and neither will you.
 That's okay.
-Hit as many of the tips I outlined in today's post, work hard to be consistent, and shower them with unconditional love every single day.
+Hit as many as you can of the tips I outlined in today's post, work hard to be consistent, and shower them with unconditional love every single day.

 Most importantly, enjoy every moment you have together and make it count.
 Time will not wait.
 They will be grown and parents themselves before you know it.